 The Committee is governed by formal terms of reference that are reviewed and updated annually, as necessary, and which incorporate all the requirements of the Companies Act.
 These terms of reference guide the Committee in terms of its objectives, authority and responsibilities, both statutory and those assigned by the Board.
-The Committee fulfilled its responsibilities during the 2023 financial year.
+The Committee fulfilled its responsibilities for the period under review.
 The Committee is satisfied that it has conducted its affairs in accordance with its terms of reference and has discharged its responsibilities.